Scheinost/PISCO_GUI/README.md

-PISCO - Photomicrography Interface System of Capture and Operation Download Instructions
+                                          PISCO - Photomicrography Interface System of Capture and Operation

+Download Instructions

-The PISCO software is distributed in three parts due to file size limitations:
+The PISCO software is distributed in three parts in the PISCO interface folder due to file size limitations:

 PISCO.part1.rar
 PISCO.part2.rar
 PISCO.part3.rar

-Installation Steps:

-Download all three parts of the RAR file:

-Make sure to download all three parts into the same directory All parts must have the same base name (PISCO.part1.rar, PISCO.part2.rar, PISCO.part3.rar)

-Extract the files:

-Select PISCO.part1.rar and extract it using WinRAR or similar software The other parts will be automatically included in the extraction.

-Run the application:

-Navigate to the extracted folder
-Locate and run PISCO.exe
-No additional installation is required
+Also the python code is available in the folder Python Code

 Support
 For questions or issues, please contact: